Pod Point Kills RFID Cards

 Our next generation public charging network will no longer require an RFID card to charge.

-We’re pleased to announce the launch of our next generation public charging station network, POD Point Open Charge.
-We’ve already installed dozens of Open Charge POD Points and plan to install 1000 more over the next year across the UK.
+We’re pleased to announce the launch of our next generation public charging station network, the Pod Point Network.
+We’ve already installed dozens of public Pod Point charging points and plan to install 1000 more over the next year across the UK.